So you’re planning an event on the Indiana University Bloomington campus—but you’re a student, not an event planner. You’ve come to the right place.

 For both types of road closures, you will need to determine how you will restrict vehicular access to the street.
 This usually involves the use of barricades that will need to be rented from IU Facility Operations or a third-party vendor.

-If your event or activity is outside and has a higher level of risk, you will need to create an event emergency plan to upload at the end of your submission.
+If your event or activity is outside or has a higher level of risk such as security needs, a high-profile guest, or a concert/dance, you will need to create an event emergency plan to upload at the end of your submission.
 You can find a template for the event emergency planhere.
+For many indoor events, you can follow the established emergency plans for the building.